RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/20-PRV.md

 <sup>24</sup> Because I have called, and ye refused; I have stretched out my hand, and no man regarded;
 <sup>25</sup> But ye have set at nought all my counsel, and would none of my reproof:
 <sup>26</sup> I also will laugh at your calamity; I will mock when your fear cometh;
-<sup>27</sup> When your fear cometh as desolation , and your destruction cometh as a whirlwind; when distress and anguish cometh upon you.
+<sup>27</sup> When your fear cometh as desolation, and your destruction cometh as a whirlwind; when distress and anguish cometh upon you.
 <sup>28</sup> Then shall they call upon me, but I will not answer; they shall seek me early, but they shall not find me:
 <sup>29</sup> For that they hated knowledge, and did not choose the fear of the LORD:
 <sup>30</sup> They would none of my counsel: they despised all my reproof.